lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 ..  :name: portal_tut02_step01a
 ..  :alt: Screenshot of RSP portal start page where the user can select table and constraints

-**Screenshot of RSP portal start page with the selected constraaints and required output columns.**
+**Screenshot of RSP portal start page with the selected constraints and required output columns.**

 .. figure:: /_static/portal_tut02_step01a.png
 ..  :name: portal_tut02_step01a